-Gastrointestinal (GI) bleeding is a sign that there is a problem in your digestive tract.
+Gastrointestinal (GI) bleeding is a serious symptom that occurs within your digestive tract.
 Your digestive tract consists of the following organs:

-Different parts of the digestive tract are affected by specific conditions and there are varying causes of bleeding in different areas.
+Different parts of the digestive tract are affected by specific conditions.
+And there are various causes of bleeding in different regions.

-Peptic ulcers, which are open sores that appear in the lining of your esophagus, stomach, and small intestine, are a common cause of GI bleeding.
-Peptic ulcers are most commonly caused by a bacterial infection.
-Enlarged veins in your esophagus can tear and bleed as a result of a condition called esophageal varices.
-Tears in the walls of your esophagus can also cause GI bleeding in a condition called Mallory-Weiss tears.
+Also, enlarged veins in your esophagus can tear and bleed as a result of a condition called esophageal varices.
+Tears in the walls of your esophagus can also cause GI bleeding.
+This condition is known as Mallory-Weiss syndrome.

-If you see any of these symptoms or if you have vomit that looks like coffee grounds, call your doctor immediately.
-GI bleeding could signal a potentially life-threatening condition and prompt medical treatment is essential.
-Seek treatment immediately if you experience paleness, weakness, or shortness of breath.
-These could be signs of severe bleeding.
+If you experience any of these symptoms, or if you have vomit that looks like coffee grounds, call your doctor immediately.
+GI bleeding could signal a life-threatening condition.
+Prompt medical treatment is essential.
+Also, seek treatment immediately if you experience any of the following symptoms:

-Diagnosis of the underlying cause of your GI bleeding will usually start with your doctor asking you about the symptoms you’ve been experiencing and your medical history.
-A stool sample might be taken to check for the presence of blood, and blood tests looking for signs of anemia might be performed as well.
+Diagnosis of the underlying cause of your GI bleeding will usually start with your doctor asking about your symptoms and medical history.
+Your doctor may also request a stool sample to check for the presence of blood along with other tests to check for signs of anemia.

-The determine the cause of lower GI bleeding, your doctor may perform a colonoscopy.
-During this test your doctor will insert a small, flexible tube with a camera attached into the rectum to view the entire length of the colon (large intestine).
-Air will be inserted through the tube to provide a better view.
-A biopsy (tissue sample) may be taken for additional testing.
+To determine the cause of lower GI bleeding, it’s possible your doctor may perform a colonoscopy.
+During this test your doctor will insert a small, flexible tube into your rectum.
+A camera is attached to the tube so your doctor can view the entire length of your colon.

 Endoscopy can be useful, not only in diagnosing GI bleeding, but also for treating it.
-The use of special scopes with camera and a laser attachment can be used stop the bleeding.
-In addition, tools can be used under visualization with the scope to apply clips to the bleeding vessels to stop the bleeding.
+The use of special scopes with cameras and laser attachments, along with medications, can be used to stop the bleeding.
+In addition, your doctor can use tools alongside scopes to apply clips to the bleeding vessels to stop the bleeding.

-If hemorrhoids are the cause of your bleeding, over-the-counter treatments might work for you.
-If you find that store-bought remedies are ineffective, your doctor might use a heat treatment to shrink your hemorrhoids.
-Infections are usually treated with the use of antibiotics.
+If hemorrhoids are the cause of your bleeding, over-the-counter (OCT) treatments might work for you.
+If you find that OTC remedies don’t work, your doctor might use a heat treatment to shrink your hemorrhoids.
+And antibiotics can usually treat Infections.